 How Trilio Can Help

-TrilioVault’s agentless, software-only solution can help enterprises upgrade their OpenStack environment by backing up the entirety of the old one (including all that valuable metadata, such as configurations) and restore it to the new, updated one.
-Cloud admins can choose to re-use existing hardware or leverage new hardware (in-place vs. out-of-place upgrade).
+TrilioVault’s agentless, software-only solution can help enterprises upgrade their OpenStack environment by backing up the entirety of the old one (including all that valuable metadata, such as configurations) and restoring it to the new, updated one.
+Cloud admins can choose to reuse existing hardware or leverage new hardware (in-place vs. out-of-place upgrade).

 Trilio is the only native OpenStack backup and recovery platform that gives administrators and tenants the ability to restore entire workloads in one click.
 Connect with a team member today to learn how Trilio can help resolve OpenStack upgrade challenges.